L-Blondy/up-fetch/README.md

 ### ✔️ Authentication

-You can easily add authentication to all requests by setting a default header:
+You can easily add authentication to all requests by setting a default header.

+Retrieve the token from `localStorage` before each request:

 ```ts
 const upfetch = up(fetch, () => ({